What rights do HIV-positive people have when facing stigma?

 Leave your details below to get more lifestyle tips, updates on medical research, and other resources to help you and your family live a healthy happy life in the presence of HIV.

-How bad is the HIV stigma in SA?
+How bad is the state of HIV stigma in South Africa?

 According to the recently released The People Living With HIV Stigma Index: South Africa 2014, “moderate levels of HIV-related external and internalised stigma and discrimination were found,” suggesting that headway has been made in recent years.
 ‘Moderate’ may not seem to be a concerning level when we see such a statistic in an article like this one.
 But think about that for a second.